dynamis-gg/dynamis-gg.github.io/content/ew/ex5/index.md

 ![](tanks.png)

-For the tethers in the adds phase and the Dualfire double cleave, the main tank takes the NW add/stands in the NW spot, while the OT takes the ET add/spot.
+For the tethers in the adds phase and the Dualfire double cleave, the main tank takes the NW add/stands in the NW spot, while the off-tank takes the NE add/spot.

 ### Flamerake: Stay on Colour